 There are many routes to your destination.
-Base your next step on current situation and the best possible path.
+Base your next step on the current situation and the best possible path.

 ...there is a product Vision for the organization.
 It is important for the Product Owner to share this vision with the team and the stakeholders.
 There are many potential paths to business success, and ever-emerging insights from the Product Owner and the developers affect the chosen path through the sequence of Product Increments.

 ✥ ✥ ✥

 The Product Owner is confident about a general product direction and might even be confident of the destination.
 Even so, there are many paths to reach a given market position, level of profitability, market penetration, and other product objectives.
-Unfortunately, it’s usually impossible to know beforehand which is the best path to take.
-The Product Owner has a hunch for what Product Increments are good options for market success.
-Foreseeing the experience that comes with a few releases and growing market knowledge, what looks good now may not look good later.
+Unfortunately, it’s usually impossible to know beforehand the best path to take.
+The Product Owner has a hunch for which Product Increments are good options for market success.
+Without foreseeing the experience that comes with a few releases and growing market knowledge, what looks good now may not look good later.
 And it’s silly to blindly act on every initial hunch, so it’s a good idea to keep options open.
 Holding too tightly to a false certainty about some exact plan can lead to a death march.
 So how can Product Owners contemplate and communicate the big picture and overall goals to the teams and stakeholders, and also help maintain the right stuff on the Product Backlog?

 As Scrum Teams are working through Sprints (including both Sprint Planning and development), they can often get lost in the details of current and short-term work, leading to local optimization and missing the big picture.
 It is important to sustain awareness of how current tasks and envisioned features fit into the big picture and to also demarcate important decision points which could lead to new directions and influence the Product Backlog ordering.

 Create a Product Roadmap as a focal point to reflect the overall Vision and to drive the Product Backlog.
-The Roadmap presents options in two dimensions (alternative decision paths in time), while the Product Backlog depicts ordering in only one dimension (monotonically progressing time).
+The Roadmap presents options in two dimensions (alternative decision paths in time and sequence), while the Product Backlog depicts ordering in only one dimension (monotonically progressing time).
 The Product Roadmap outlines alternatives, and the opportunity to collectively make decisions at well-defined decision points: do we go right or left here?
 The Product Backlog is today’s best guess of the path we will take through the Product Roadmap.
 The Roadmap may evolve to reflect changes to the business strategy.

-A Product Roadmap can be seen as a graph with intersection points.
-To get from A to B in the path, some requirements must be fulfilled.
+A Product Roadmap is a graph with intersection points.
+To get from A to B in the path, development must fulfill some requirement.
 To build a Product Roadmap the Product Owner must identify the conditions for meeting the Vision.
 All stakeholders must contribute in identifying the conditions.
 Many paths can lead to implementation of the Vision.
 The Product Roadmap should be a plan for how to follow the road that yields the highest long-term value.

 ✥ ✥ ✥

 Good Product Roadmaps are as simple as possible.
 Use simple and flexible technology, such as sticky notes on a board, rather than computerized tools.
 Use the roadmap to show deployment dependencies and alternatives rather than release plans; use the Product Backlog as a basis for release planning, and limit release planning to the current “plan of record” to avoid confusing stakeholders with too many alternative potential release dates.